DavidAnson/markdownlint/doc/Prettier.md

 [`Prettier`](https://prettier.io) is a popular code formatter.
 For the most part, Prettier works seamlessly with `markdownlint`.

-You can extend from the `markdownlint/style/prettier.json` style to disable all Markdownlint rules that overlap with Prettier.
+You can extend the `markdownlint/style/prettier.json` style to disable all markdownlint rules that overlap with Prettier.

 Special situations when not extending `prettier.json` are documented below.